dos-group/gardening-adventure/ReadMe.md

 This chapter describes the whole installation from the build of the docker and Rasbian images with Kubernetes & B.A.T.M.A.N.
  As well as the hardware Sensor depolyment and the Software Cloud & Sensor deployment.
 ## Docker Sensor Images
 Each sensor has its own docker Image.
-We use [balenalib raspbian] (https://hub.docker.com/r/balenalib/rpi-raspbian) Images which is optimized for use in IoT Devices.
+We use [Balenalib Raspbian](https://hub.docker.com/r/balenalib/rpi-raspbian) Images which is optimized for use in IoT Devices.
 Use the -f option in the scripts directory to make sure Docker finds all the files it needs.
 Example to build the dht sensor:

        .../gardening-adventure/scripts$ docker build -f dht_sensor/Dockerfile -t dht .